soccin/ChIPSeqKeeneyV2/README.md

 * Mapped with BWA MEM
 * Sort by Queryname with PICARD
 * Compute coverage using a custom script of bedtools and custom python code

+* Get coverage per choromosomes with getChromoCounts.sh and computeCounts.R